puppeteer/puppeteer/CONTRIBUTING.md

 - tests should work on all three platforms: Mac, Linux and Win.
 This is especially important for screenshot tests.

-Puppeteer tests are located in [test/test.js](https://github.com/GoogleChrome/puppeteer/blob/master/test/test.js) and are written using [Jasmine](https://jasmine.github.io/) testing framework.
+Puppeteer tests are located in [test/test.js](https://github.com/GoogleChrome/puppeteer/blob/master/test/test.js) and are written with a [TestRunner](https://github.com/GoogleChrome/puppeteer/tree/master/utils/testrunner) framework.
 Despite being named 'unit', these are integration tests, making sure public API methods and events work as expected.

 - To run all tests:
 ```